 This unit explores the establishment of a business and the role of accounting in the determination of business success or failure.
 In this, it considers the importance of accounting information to stakeholders.
 Students analyse, interpret and evaluate the performance of the business using financial and non-financial information.
 They use these evaluations to make recommendations regarding the suitability of a business as an investment.
 Students record financial data and prepare reports for service businesses owned by sole proprietors.
-Where appropriate, the accounting procedures developed in each area of study should incorporate the application of the Conceptual Framework and financial indicators to measure business performance, and take into account the range of ethical considerations faced by business owners when making decisions, including financial, social and environmental.
+Where appropriate, the accounting procedures developed in each area of study should incorporate the application of the IASB's Conceptual Framework and financial indicators to measure business performance.
+They should also take into account the ethical considerations, including financial, social and environmental considerations, faced by business owners when making business decisions.